orhnk/RASCII/README.md

 ### Custom ASCII Charset

-You can use the `--charset` CLI option to provide a charset to use when generating some ASCII art.
+You can use the `--charset` (or `-C`) CLI option to provide a custom charset to use when generating some ASCII art.

 The value of this must option must go from transparent to opaque, like so: